Section 101 of the Constitution of Urabba Parks

 - (e) a connected entity an entity falling in paragraphs (a) to (d).

-(7) Subject to this Division the Parliament may provide for the conduct of its proceedings (including visitations).
+(7) Subject to this Division, the Parliament may provide for the conduct of the proceedings of visitations and the Visitatorial Commission.

 (8) The Commission is not bound by the rules of evidence.